RoboSafe-Lab/Sim4AD/README.md

 set (at the bottom of the file) are `spawn_method` = which is "dataset_one" for micro analysis and "dataset_all" for macro analysis, `policy_type` = which is "bc-all-obs-5_pi" for BC, "sac_5_rl" for SAC (after training it as above), or "idm" for IDM

+- first install igp2 (sim4ad branch) with `pip3 install -e .` in the root folder of IGP2 after cloning
+- then pip install -e . in the root folder of sim4ad # todo update the requirements t
+-